 - a distance learning course where you may need to arrange your own teaching practice

 The most common TEFL qualifications are:

-- Certificate in Teaching English to Speakers of Other Languages (Trinity CertTESOL)
+- Certificate In Teaching English to Speakers of Other Languages (Cambridge CELTA) and (Trinity CertTESOL)

 - Level 5 TEFL Diploma